 Anglicized form of the Gaelic name Medb

 .
 In Irish legend this was the name of a warrior queen of Connacht.
 Her fight against Ulster and the hero Cúchulainn

 is told in the Irish epic The Cattle Raid of Cooley

 MAIA (2) f Roman Mythology

 .
-This was the name of a Roman goddess of spring, the wife of Vulcan
+This was the name of a Roman goddess of spring, a companion (sometimes wife) of Vulcan

 .
 The month of May is named for her.

 MANOJA m Hinduism

-MANU (1) m Indian, Hinduism
+MANU (1) m Hinduism, Indian, Hindi, Kannada

 in Sanskrit.
 In Hindu belief this is a title of Svayambhuva, the progenitor of the human race, as well as several of his descendants.

 MARAMA f Polynesian Mythology

 in Maori.
 In Maori and other Polynesian mythology she was the goddess of the moon and death.

-MARDUK m Near Eastern Mythology
+MARDUK m Semitic Mythology

-Possibly from Sumerian amar-Utuk
+Probably from Sumerian amar-Utuk

-meaning "calf of UTU
+meaning "calf of Utu"

-".
-In Babylonian mythology he was the chief god, presiding over heaven, light, sky, battle, and fertility.
+.
+This was the name of the chief Babylonian god, presiding over heaven, light, sky, battle, and fertility.
 After killing the dragon Tiamat

 MARI (3) f Mythology